Develop Business Relationships or Be Expendable

 The answer to the question is far easier than any of the things you’ll have to do to get there – all you have to do is develop your own business relationships.
 That’s it.
 Yeah, I know.
 Why is that potential client you’ve been eyeballing going to send their business to you?
 In fact, we may be getting ahead of ourselves; maybe, the more pressing question is how do you find potential clients to start mooning over in the first place?

-Where to find potential clients and start forming business relationships
+Where to find potential clients and develop business relationships

 If you represent corporations, one of the best ways to find potential clients is to be a part of industry organizations and go to conferences.
 But merely being a part of the organization or going to the conference are insufficient.
 You can go for years just existing within those ecosystems and putting on your firm bio that you’re a member of Organization X without every forming business relationships as a result.